 Good helpers along the way include a trusted financial professional, who can provide experienced guidance and unbiased feedback, as well as family and friends who have already retired.
 What did they do right?
 Just as important, what did they do wrong and need to adjust for?
 Among the financial strategies that may allow you to “have it all” in retirement are solutions that provide guaranteed income, such as:

-Annuities: Research shows that the most financially and emotionally confident Americans are those who make it a priority to ensure a secure income in their retirement.
+Annuities: Research shows that the most financially and emotionally confident Americans are those who make it a priority to ensure a stable income in their retirement.
 And these days, that means going well beyond Social Security.
 Products that can supplement your Social Security benefits with guaranteed income every month, such as annuities, can help fill the retirement income gap.